Frequently Asked Questions

 That’s more people murdered, butchered, slaughtered, churches burned with congregations inside, women and children sent to mass graves via atheism – during the 20th century – than because of all religious wars in all centuries combined.

-I freely confess that religious people and yes both Christians and “Christians” have murdered in the name of God.
+I humbly acknowledge that religious people and yes both Christians and “Christians” have murdered in the name of God.
 This is EVIL and everyone knows it.
 (Does not the Bible itself report that the very first murder was Cain killing Abel in a fight about how to worship God?
 Ladies and gentlemen, the story of the human race begins in earnest in Genesis 4.)
 And yes, murder in the name of God is utterly wrong and decidedly anti-Christian.
 The Old and New Testaments explicitly condemn murder.

 For the sins of Christians everywhere, I confess and I apologize.